 Effective October 15, 2014, the Company was granted by the National Research Council of Canada Industrial Research Assistance Program ("NRC-IRAP") a non-repayable contribution of up to \$250,000.
 NRC-IRAP requires that the proceeds from the grant be applied towards the optimization and design of a demonstrated pilot facility.
-Under the terms of the agreement, NRC-IRAP has agreed to reimburse the Company for 80% of salaries paid to Company employees and 50% of supported contractor fees involved in this study.
-A total of \$243,521 was claimed by the Company during the fiscal year ended December 31, 2015, which was recorded as a reduction to related research and development costs.
+Under the terms of the agreement, NRC-IRAP has agreed to reimburse the Company for 80% of salaries paid to Company employees and 50% of supported contractor fees involved in this pilot facility.
+A total of \$Nil (2015 - \$243,521) was claimed by the Company during the year ending December 31, 2016.